Secret Teacher: A Corona Carol - 'I don’t think I’ve ever experienced a more magical Christmas at school'

 Ebenezer Scrooge, as we first meet him in Dickens’ novel A Christmas Carol, might be happy to be around this year.
-Witnessing our muted celebrations, our decisions to stay at home, to keep loved ones apart – he might easily assume his Baa Humbug sentiments were taking hold.
+Witnessing our muted celebrations, our decisions to stay at home, to keep loved ones apart – he might easily assume his "Bah, Humbug" sentiments were taking hold.

 How wrong he would be.